Training And Career Counselling Facility For Path To Success - UrduPoint

 The project introduced improved technologies to the farmers such as mulch sheets, anti-frost sheets, vertical farming and low cost walk in tunnel.

-The farmers and SMEs experienced significant increase in production, income, knowledge and skils, Nadeem added.
+The farmers and SMEs experienced significant increase in production, income, knowledge and skill, Nadeem added.

 Around 322 SMEs (mostly informal economy) were assisted in development of their business.
 While 277 women and 45 men were supported on cost sharing basis.